 How to Get to Port Barton

 The closest commercial airport is San Vicente Airport, located near the town’s poblacion.
-Starting October 28, Philippine Airlines will fly from Clark to San Vicente at 7am daily.
+Philippine Airlines flies from Clark to San Vicente at 7am daily.
 Travel time is 1 hour 40 minutes.

 Another airport you can use is the Puerto Princesa International Airport, which is located around 3.5 hours away.
 As a major tourist destination, the city is served by all major local airlines.
 But the cheapest flights are operated by AirAsia.
 AirAsia flies to Puerto Princesa from Manila, Cebu, Clark, and Davao.

 Below is a quick random scan of Manila-Puerto Princesa flights on Traveloka.

 San Vicente Airport to Port Barton